EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

-\textbf{Preprocessing and normalization}: The content of EEG data is highly sensitive to the choice of pre-processing and normalization steps performed ahead of model training or evaluation.
-The choices made on resampling, bandpass and notch filtering, artifact removal, and data segmentation into patches or epochs, can directly impact the representations learned by an EEG-FM.
-Although some models did not comprehensively describe the preprocessing steps, most models applied standard procedures such as bandpass filtering (0.5Hz to a higher cutoff frequency), powerline interference removal via notch filters (50Hz or 60Hz, including harmonics), and downsampling to 200 Hz or 250 Hz to standardize sampling rates across datasets.
-EEG signals are then segmented into smaller epochs, typically between 1 and 10 seconds.
-However, none of the EEG-FMs performed explicit artifact removal or exclusion of outlier data, except in cases of expertly-labeled bad data or missing channels.
-Other less common preprocessing steps included DC offset removal and linear trend removal by FoME and Neuro-GPT.
+\textbf{Preprocessing and normalization}: The content of EEG data is highly sensitive to the preprocessing and normalization steps performed before model training or evaluation.
+The choices made for resampling, bandpass and notch filtering, artifact removal, and temporal data segmentation into patches or epochs can directly impact the representations learned by an EEG-FM.
+Although some models did not comprehensively describe the preprocessing steps, most applied standard procedures such as bandpass filtering (0.5Hz to a higher cutoff frequency), powerline interference removal via notch filters (50 Hz or 60 Hz, including harmonics), and downsampling to 200 Hz or 250 Hz to standardize sampling rates across datasets.
+EEG signals are then segmented into smaller epochs, typically 1-10 seconds long.
+However, none of the EEG-FMs performed explicit artifact removal or outlier exclusion, except in cases of expertly labeled bad data or missing channels.
+Other, less common steps included DC offset removal and linear trend removal by FoME and Neuro-GPT.
 Data normalization practices after preprocessing were not described in several manuscripts.
-Neuro-GPT applied the commonly used z-transform along the time dimension to normalize the EEG signals, while NeuroLM, BIOT, and LaBraM applied scaling with a constant factor based on the range of input values.
+Neuro-GPT applied the commonly used z-transform along the time dimension to normalize EEG signals, whereas NeuroLM, BIOT, and LaBraM used a constant scaling factor based on the input range.

-\textbf{Input representation}: EEG is a spatio-temporal data modality, which can be denoted as $X\in \mathbb{R}^{C\times T}$ with $C$ channels and $T$ time points.
-In addition to the spatial and temporal information, spectral information is also useful in interpreting EEG data, which is used most often as expert-derived features in statistical ML models.
-Furthermore, time-frequency representations, such as spectrograms or wavelet~\cite{grossmann1984decomposition} transforms, are also used to preserve information on all three domains.
+\textbf{Input representation}: EEG is naturally a spatio-temporal data modality recorded using multiple channels.
+In addition to spatial and temporal information, spectral information is useful for interpreting EEG data, which is most often used as expert-derived features in statistical machine learning (ML) models.
+Furthermore, time-frequency representations, such as spectrograms and wavelet~\cite{grossmann1984decomposition} transforms, are also used to preserve information in all three domains.
 All EEG-FMs used one or a combination of these representations as input.